 Apollo Group of Hospitals is an integrated healthcare organization in India with a futuristic vision.
 In the last 30 years of its existence, Apollo Group has successfully catalyzed private healthcare revolution within the country.
 Along the journey, Apollo Group has touched & enriched 42 million lives from 120 countries by improving their quality of life.
 Presence of this premier healthcare facility encompasses over 10,000 beds across 64 hospitals around the globe alongside 15 academic institutions & a research foundation focused on stem cell & genetic research, epidemiological studies & clinical trials.
 Apollo Group is aware of the responsibility it bears & continues to break new ground in adopting the latest technologies from time to time.
 Unique feature of Apollo Spectra specialty hospital is that it gives patients the advantage of expert & quality healthcare along with benefits of being a large hospital while being friendlier & more accessible at the same time.
 Apollo Spectra is having 10 centers across seven Indian cities including Pune, Mumbai, Kanpur, Jaipur, Delhi, Chennai, & Bengaluru.
 Collectively, these facilities have performed over 50,000 successful surgical interventions with excellent clinical outcomes.
 There are over 700 leading doctors serving Apollo Spectra Hospitals which continue to set newer standards within the Indian healthcare services.
 In fact, each of this healthcare facility is an extraordinary place where world-class infrastructure, advanced technologies & the best of doctors efficiently come together to deliver the best possible personalized care so as to enable faster recovery with almost near-zero risk of infection.
 Moreover, Apollo Spectra Hospitals adhere to the policy of easy admission & discharge in order to ensure a hassle-free experience for all patients.
 This is the reason why, not just local patients, but international patients across many countries place their trust in this premier healthcare institution.
 All Apollo Spectra Hospitals maintain a bariatric surgery department which is devoted to treating cases of severe obesity for patients from all around the world.
 Adapting the best & the latest laparoscopic surgical procedures, the Apollo Spectra offers excellent surgical options for extremely overweight people to undergo weight loss procedure in a warm & cozy environment.

 Centre for Obesity & Digestive Surgery is located in the financial capital of Mumbai, in western India.
 CODS offer excellent solutions for patients suffering from all types of gastrointestinal diseases.
 Since its inception in 2004, CODS has helped thousands of obese patients return to normal life with use of holistic care & cutting edge technology.
 This premier obesity specialty center is the vision of Priyanka Kaul Lakdawala & Dr. Muffazal Lakdawala who is one of the most recognized names in bariatric healthcare.
 As of now, CODS is recognized as Asia’s best center for undergoing GI surgeries performed laparoscopically through SILS (Single Incision Laparoscopic Surgery).
 CODS endeavors to make a satisfactory experience for every patient, by not just meeting expectations but even going beyond them.
-Bouquet of services offered at CODS is a testament to their commitment for providing holistic experience to each & every patient.
+Bouquet of services offered at CODS is a testament to their commitment to providing holistic experience to each & every patient.
 These services are specifically designed to cater to various needs of the patient & to help them experience a level of comfort which is hard to come by.
 This is the reason CODS still continues to be the leading light in bariatric healthcare & have officially been designated as the Centre of Excellence for the standards they set.
 Set on building upon these achievements, CODS keeps pushing their frontiers of service to unparalleled levels of excellence in healthcare.

 Featuring 2600 beds within 13 top hospital facilities located in Delhi-NCR, Uttarakhand & Punjab, Max Hospitals strive to be admired healthcare facilities providing world-class patient care through excellent medical procedures & health care services.
 Max Healthcare facilities employ 2300 world-class doctors & 500 ICU beds to overcome a variety of emergencies.
-Max healthcare is one of the best groups of hospitals in the country equipped with the most advanced technology along with state-of-the-art infrastructure.
+Max Healthcare is one of the best groups of hospitals in the country equipped with the most advanced technology along with state-of-the-art infrastructure.
 Complying with statutory regulations, Max Healthcare understands that knowledge of clinicians & employees essentially requires continual improvement.
 Most Max Healthcare hospitals are maintaining devoted departments for bariatric surgery procedures for national & international obese patients seeking a variety of weight loss procedures so as to overcome their problems with excessive weight & diseases related to overweight conditions.

 Max Healthcare Hospitals Network